 Here are your gardening jobs for the month – with added links if I have more information on the subject.
 They are all still relevant to do now if you’ve fallen behind or if the weather’s been bad.

-Order summer-flowering bulbs now, such as gladioli, dahlias, and begonias from mail-order specialists if you want unusual varieties, or pop along to your nearest garden centre for more popular choices.
+Order summer-flowering bulbs and tubers now, such as gladioli, dahlias, and begonias from mail-order specialists if you want unusual varieties, or pop along to your nearest garden centre for more popular choices.

 Check arches, fence posts and panels are secure after storms.
 Make sure the stakes on young trees are sound, and that climbing plants are securely fastened.
 Firm back newly planted trees and shrubs if they have been lifted by winds.

 Sweet peas sown in autumn can be potted on.
 Place them on a sunny windowsill, or on a high shelf in the greenhouse in as light a situation as possible to prevent them from getting leggy.
 Watch out for aphid attack.

 This is the last chance to sow seeds that need frost to germinate (native trees, shrubs and alpine plants, such as Sorbus, Cotoneaster, and Pernettya).